Hungary men's national ice hockey team

 The Hungarian men's national ice hockey team is the national ice hockey team of Hungary.
 They have participated in the IIHF European Championships, the IIHF World Hockey Championships and the Olympic Games since 1928.
 A consistent participant of the annual World Championship, Hungary has played at the Olympics three times, most recently in 1964.
 They are currently ranked 19th in the world by the IIHF.

 The team is controlled by the Hungarian Ice Hockey Federation (Magyar Jégkorong Szövetség).
 No Hungarian-born players have ever played in North America's National Hockey League; however, three have been selected in the NHL Entry Draft: Tamás Gröschl by the Edmonton Oilers (1999), Levente Szuper by the Calgary Flames (2000), and János Vas by the Dallas Stars (2002).

 History

 The Hungarian team won its group in the 2008 IIHF World Championship Division I, and therefore qualified to play in the Elite Division of the 2009 IIHF World Championship.
 This is the first time since 1939 that Hungary has qualified to play in the highest division of international hockey.
 The advance was, however, marred by the sudden death of team captain Gábor Ocskay, and the team was eventually relegated to Division I again.

 In 2015, Hungary finished second in its group in the 2015 IIHF World Championship Division I, behind Kazakhstan to gain promotion to the 2016 IIHF World Championship.

+On 4 May 2024, Hungary beat Slovenia 2-1 on the last match day of the 2024 IIHF World Championship Division I and became world chanpions.
+Consequently, Hungary qualified for the 2025 IIHF World Championship.